-The Bacon Express by Nostalgia Electronics looks like a toaster and recently began making its rounds on the interwebs — because, well, bacon.
-Everyone can make room — even on their counters — for bacon.
+The Bacon Express by Nostalgia Electronics looks like a toaster and gained a lot of attention when it was first released in 2017 because, well, bacon.
+Everyone can make room — even on their tiny counters — for bacon.

 If it sounds too good to be true, it probably is.
 The TODAY Food team tried out the machine in our studio kitchen and unfortunately, it definitely didn't cook evenly.
-The strips ended up partially burnt and partially raw.
+The strips ended up partially burnt and, miraculously, partially raw.

-- If the recipe says to save the bacon fat, place a wire rack on top of a foil-lined sheet tray, but otherwise, just put the bacon right on top of a foil-lined sheet tray.
+- If you want to save the bacon fat drippings, place a wire rack on top of a foil-lined sheet tray, but otherwise, just put the bacon right on top of a foil-lined sheet tray.

-- Lay out the bacon on the foil, making sure it doesn't overlap, so that it cooks evenly.
+- Lay the bacon strips on the foil, making sure they doesn't overlap.
+They won't cook evenly if they're touching.

-- Set your timer for 8 minutes and check in on it every minute after that for desired doneness.
-(It typically takes about 15 minutes.)
+- Set your timer for 8 minutes and check in on the tray every minute after that for desired doneness.
+(For perfectly crisp bacon, it typically takes about 15 minutes.)

-Technique tip: To make the bacon look wavy (like it does in the commercials), fold the foil under it in an accordion pattern so that it'll bake that way.
+Technique tip: To make the bacon look wavy (like it does in the commercials), fold the foil under it in an accordion pattern so that it'll bake into that shape.

 This article was originally published on Jan.
 27, 2017.